-Russian Far East (RFE) whitefish fisheries target a number of species.
-The total annual catch of RFE whitefish is over 2 million metric tons, with pollock representing 75% (about 1.5 million metric tons) of the total.
-Market analysis indicates that most pollock and other whitefish caught in the Russian Far East is exported to China and Korea and then to other countries, including the US and EU.
+RFE whitefish fisheries target a number of species.
+The total annual catch of RFE whitefish is over 2 million metric tons, with pollock representing 75 percent (about 1.5 million metric tons) of the total.
+Market analysis indicates that most pollock and other whitefish caught in the Russian Far East is exported to China and Korea and then on to other countries, including the United States and the European Union.
 Fish products exported from Russia are mainly frozen, headed, and headed-and-gutted.

 In 2013, the RFE Longline Fishing Association (LFA) established a fishery improvement project (FIP) for longline fishing of Pacific cod and Pacific halibut.

 For more details on the sustainability status of the fisheries, please click here.

 Much of the whitefish sector has made vast improvements in sustainability over the last decade and nearly 60 percent of global supply in wild caught whitefish is categorized as sustainable or improving.